langchain-ai/agentevals/js/README.md

 }
 ```

-Note that though this evaluator takes the typical `inputs`, `outputs`, and `referenceOutputs` parameters, it internally combines `inputs` and `outputs` to form a `thread`.
+Note that though this evaluator takes the typical `inputs`, `outputs`, and `reference_outputs` parameters, it internally combines `inputs` and `outputs` to form a `thread`.
 Therefore, if you want to customize the prompt, your prompt should also contain a `thread` input variable:

 ```ts
 const CUSTOM_PROMPT = `You are an expert data labeler.